TOPIC: DEEP TROUBLE

 Campobello Whale Rescue Team freed a young entangled whale Saturday off Brier Island, N.S., its first emergency response on the water since fellow rescuer Joe Howlett's death last year.

-What is it like to confront Harvey Weinstein or to be swept by the 'antifa' movement?
-IRE Radio Podcast, Longform, The Debrief, Deep Trouble: the North Atlantic right whale in peril, The Breakthrough, The World in Words.
+What is it like to confront Harvey Weinstein or to be swept up by the 'antifa' movement?
+Listen to the most significant stories of this year.

 Rescuing whales 'high-risk' work government doesn't want to do, DFO email shows